mattcroat/joy-of-code/posts/using-websockets-with-sveltekit/using-websockets-with-sveltekit.md

 npm i express @types/express
 ```

-The Node adapter creates the `index.js` and `handler.js` files in your `build` folder when you run `npm run build` — creating a custom server works by importing the `handler` from `build/handler.js` and using your custom server instead of `index.js`.
+The Node adapter creates the `index.js` and `handler.js` files in your `build` folder when you run `npm run build`.

+To use a custom server you have to import the `handler` from `build/handler.js` and use the custom server instead of `index.js`.

-Make sure you create the `build` folder.
+Create the `build` folder.

 ```shell:terminal
 npm run build
 ```

-I've created the `server/index.js` file at the root of the project for convenience but this depends on your build step and where you're deploying it.
+I have created the `server/index.js` file at the root of the project for convenience but this depends on your build step and where you're deploying it.

 ```js:server/index.js showLineNumbers
 import express from 'express'